 I decided to make my own personal tool box out of it.
 I did not remove any of the logo but did purchase some tiny plastic containers with lids.
 There were 10 in a package from the Dollar Tree for $1.00.
 These now hold my various tacks, nails, picture hangers, etc. I also have my tape measure, numerous screwdrivers of various sizes, a case with metric screwdrivers, and needle nose pliers, and utility scissors.
 The only thing it will not hold is my hammer, but I put it right on top of my toolbox so I know where it is.

 All I did to the box was dust it and use a little scratch cover and, voila, my own Nifty Thrifty Toolbox was born.
 Granted, my tools may not be the most expensive, but at least I know where they are and they serve my purposes.
 Funny thing is that my toolbox is inside the house and my husband's tools are in his toolhouse.
 Guess whose tools he grabs a lot of the time?
 You guessed it, MINE!

 By Southeastgeorgiapeach from Jesup, GA

 As I accumulated items, I cleaned and left my small mark of lavender acrylic paint somewhere (usually at joints to "last") on each tool.
 My family laughed.
-Next Christmas, same son gifted me a brand new double layer, metal, not too expensive, tool box.
+The next Christmas, my son gifted me a brand new double layer, metal (not too expensive) tool box.
 I poured red acrylic paint into a paper plate and we each placed our hands in it and then on top of the box; signed, dated, and acrylic sealed it.
 No more lost tools and they are great gifts.